-The SIP Guest Exits dashboard summarizes the destination and demographics of guests when they exited the Shelter-in-Place (SIP) Hotel system.
+The SIP Guest Exits dashboard summarizes the destination and demographics of guests when they exited the Shelter-in-Place (SIP) Hotel Program.

 Guest outcomes can be viewed separately for guests that were eligible for housing through the SIP Housing Process versus guests that were not eligible.

 Data in this report is primarily sourced from RTZ, the database used for SIP Hotel shelter bed management.
 Clients represented in RTZ were matched to other administrative data to verify exit destinations and improve quality of demographic data where possible.
 These administrative data sources include:

 - The Online Navigation and Entry (ONE) System, a HUD-compliant Homeless Management Information System (HMIS)

 - Coordinated Care Management System (CCMS), is a composite database of integrated medical, psychological, and social information about high risk, complex, and vulnerable populations served by the San Francisco Department of Public Health (SFDPH)